skandragon/mgraff-rc/README.md

 If `action` is not set, it is a normal log message and can be ignored for EDR activity comparison.

+# Supported Operating Systems

+This was developed on MacOS, and should run identically on Linux as well.
+Windows was not tested, and it's possible changes would have to be made there, most likely around the process creation.

 # Building

 ```
 $ make
 ```

+This will produce a single binary in `./bin/testwool`.

 # Running